agateau/blog/2019/bluetooth-speaker-part-1-introduction/index.md

 Looks good enough for now.
 I might apply a third coat, to make it shiner.
 We'll see.

-That's it for this first article, I'll add the link to the next part when it's written.
+That's it for this first article, continue to [part 2][part2].

+[part2]: /2019/bluetooth-speaker-part-2-audio-hardware/